pauljCherian/COSC-60-Final-Project/IMPLEMENTATION.md

 ```

 **Implementation notes:**
-- After sending GET, the first chunk comes back as the DNS response
+- After sending GET, the first chunk comes back as the DNS response.
 - After that, each ACK request gets the next chunk as its response
+- After all chunks are completed, the DNS server sends a FIN flag to end the connection.
 - We don't need a separate "wait for response" function - `send_dns_query` handles it and keeps track
 - Keep track of stats: bytes received, number of retransmissions detected (duplicate seq numbers)